 The guy from Chris Miller furniture in Wheeling, his son, and his brother-in-law who not only did a fantastic job packing all our stuff into the back of the wonky truck, but also didn’t even raise a grumble having to jump start the truck and were stars breaking into our car to get our keys out.
 And they weren’t even obliged to do either.
 Wheeling, West Virginia wins the day!

-- If you remember to combine that kind of customer service with proactive monitoring online, you’ll go a long, long way my friends.
+- If you remember to combine that kind of customer service with AI or proactive monitoring online, you’ll go a long, long way my friends.